NOTICE: Like any other educational tool,

 Teaching is as much a calling as it is a career.

 Thus the body of Christ, while NOT an audience to be entertained, can be compared to an army -- a beautiful one to be trained and empowered by Scripture correctly translated.
 This is not as easy as it sounds.
-In the celebrated KJV, for example, the harpist is instructed in Ps.
-33:3 to "play skillfully with a loud noise."
+In the celebrated KJV, for example, the harpist is instructed to "play skillfully with a loud noise" (Ps.
+33:3).
 This literal, word for word, wooden translation DOES NOT MEAN to continually blast away at ear-splitting volume, something a 10-string harp cannot even do.
 The NKJV has a more accurate rendering of the thought of this verse: "play skillfully with a shout of joy," in other words, "play masterly, with happy rejoicing."
-Now, wondrous variety in music is important in worship, it reflects what God loves, He is still anointing composers and song writers, and all classic hymns were at one time new songs as well.
+Now wondrous variety in music is important in worship, it reflects what God loves, He is still anointing composers and song writers, and all classic hymns were at one time new songs as well.
 But because of their doctrinal integrity, their durability, and a whole generation of saints who love them have paved the way, paid the bills, kept the church doors open, and have been blessed by them and want to hear them, there still needs to be found a place in worship for the old traditional hymns.
 In the drive to keep churches current and relevant in this modern day the sacred hymns of the past really should not be swept away for fear of running away the young people; young people in fact prefer to discover on their own the answers to faith, and many of these answers are embedded in the wording of our time-honored hymns.
 It demonstrates just how far afield some congregations have drifted away from the use of the organ in worship; their members also can be unthankful, ungrateful, and indifferent if not openly hostile to benefactors willing to donate a large and well apportioned organ to the sanctuary.
 Many worship teams seem to be perfectly satisfied performing before a congregation when supported by strobe lights, high decibel levels, swinging and swaying, and words projected on a Jumbotron, organs and hymn books totally excluded.
 Once again, the people attending a worship service are NOT an audience and are out of place being treated like one.
 The worship musician's only audience during worship is God Almighty.

 A false "prosperity gospel" is being preached today which teaches that those who turn to God are poised to experience thriving success in this world RIGHT NOW.
 Jesus was very clear that following Him in this world means traveling a rough and rugged road of grief, difficulty, and hardship, NOT PROSPERITY.
 Congregants however would much rather hear from the pulpit about seasons of divine favor in store for them than hearing about the default position of hell.
 Whole ministries, a form of godliness while denying the power thereof, have been built on this faulty premise, the presumption that, if people only reach out to God, then worldly success will be theirs.
 God has already reached out to them in the form of Christ's sacrifice, HIS blood, HIS righteousness, and HIS victory over sin, death, and the grave.
 As for making God first in one's life, no one can even come to Jesus unless the Father, through the agency of the Holy Spirit, DRAWS them (John 6:65).

-No, Salvation isn't about wordly achievement or making a good person into a better person; it's about life and death ... it's about making a person who's dead in their sins alive in Christ.
+No, salvation isn't about wordly achievement or making a good person into a better person ... it's about making a person who's dead in their sins alive in Christ.
 Jesus warned the crowds that those who did not believe that both He and His message came from God would die in their sins (John 8:24).
 A whole branch of theology called apologetics having to do with the defense of the divine origin and authority of God in providing fallen humanity with a Saviour in the form of Christ the Lord has in fact sprung from this warning of Jesus.
 While Paul writes that salvation is NOT tied to works of human merit about which one might boast (Eph.
 2:8-9), it IS tied to faith working together WITH works (Jas.
 2:17-26).
 James, whose audience was the Jews, had a different kind of works in mind than Paul did, the "faith-perfecting" kind which challenges believers to work out and reflect their commitment to Christ in their day to day activities.

 NOTE: This little word SIN refers to: 1) any individual act of disobedience to God's moral code in thought, word, or deed, and 2) the generational condition under which ALL people find themselves blemished with its guilt and controlled by its power by virtue of being descendant from Adam who fell from innocence.
 This sinful human nature of ours with which we're born coupled with (a) this world and its ways and (b) the malevolent spirit who now works in the sons of disobedience, Satan the devil, is one of man's three deadly enemies, the one which has caused everyone's fellowship with God to be broken from birth throughout every age.
 God Himself, through His grace, provided the sacrificial Lamb without blemish in the form of Jesus Christ as an acceptable blood sacrifice for the sins of man, once and for all; thus ALL OF US (not just the Jews), due to our sinful state, had a part to play in sending Jesus to the cross.
 Our sins were not forgiven AT the cross however; people are saved, sealed, and forgiven unto the day of redemption when they believe on Jesus and His finished work on Calvary exclusively through His resurrection and the gospel of grace, the only gospel that saves today.
 This takes the believer out of Adam and places them "in Christ," a seal which they can NEVER lose (Eph.
 1:12-14).
 This plan of redemption in Christ is THE ONLY WAY sinful man can escape the default position of the unsaved.
 Hell was never created for man; God will never send ANYONE to hell.
 If man goes to hell, he goes by his own free choice.
 And God has done everything within His Power to keep us out.
 He even sent His Son to die on a cross to keep us out.